Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 # Some useful things
 - You don't need any working knowledge of docker or kubernetes, but if curious, here is a great [YouTube video](https://youtu.be/3c-iBn73dDE).
 - You just need to provide a `nifti` image in the correct file format ending with `_0000.nii.gz`
-- NO need for a GPOU!
+- NO need for a GPU!
 Any linux-based machine works.
 - You do not need to have a docker hub account but might as well just in case.
 You can sign up [here](https://hub.docker.com/).
 It is free!

 # Sample data